puneetkg/puneetkg.github.io/_posts/2022-01-04-time_management.md

 4. Make sure everything personal/professional that you have to finish is on that list
 5. Mark 3 urgent and important tasks that you have to personally finish
 6. Pick the one that requires the least amount of time to finish.
 Get those small wins to achieve the momentum you need
+7. Time bound each one, one you close, take a 5 min break, do something that is not related to your tasks, reset your brain.
-7. Close those tasks like a boss and rinse repeat for the other tasks the other day
+8. Close those tasks like a boss and rinse repeat for the other tasks the other day
-8. Reflect on why you were in that situation, what can you change/do so that you are never in that position ever again.
+9. Reflect on why you were in that situation, what can you change/do so that you are never in that position ever again.

 But what if you can not boil them down to 3 things.
 - Try to postpone the fourth item on your list by talking to folks, explain your reasons and hope for the best.